The application period for the 2021 Postbac Cohort is now closed

 How the Program Works

 The selection committee will review applications to the SDFDR Postbac program as soon as the application period closes.
-Applicants may be asked to schedule an interview via video in April or May.
+Applicants may be asked to schedule an interview via video.

 Note: Applicants who are not selected for this program may still be able work at the NIH through the NIH Postbac IRTA program.

 All SDFDR Postbac Fellows participating in this program must be at the NIDA IRP in Baltimore from in early July for orientation.
 Fellows will join their research group at the conclusion of their week-long orientation period.

 For more on the mission of the DOC, visit our page at https://irp.drugabuse.gov/organization/diversity/.
 For more on the mission of NIDA, visit the main NIDA webpage at https://www.drugabuse.gov/about-nida.
 For more on the Intramural Research Program in Baltimore, our research, and our staff, visit the IRP page at https://irp.drugabuse.gov/